Garcia-Gabrielli/curso-logica/README.md

-# curso-logica
+# curso-edutech
-Projetos do curso de Lógica da programação, feito no Alura
+Projetos do curso de programação, feito no Alura.